 Maintain Accounts

-Another of the credit score criteria is account age.
+Another portion of the credit score criteria is account age.
 Therefore, keep your accounts open for as long as possible.
 Eventually you’ll need to open another account to continue building credit, buy/lease a car, or something else.
 Each new account lowers your average account age.
 Since having a longer credit history is better for your credit score, avoid opening too many accounts at once.

 Monitor Your Credit Score and Credit Report